sarahciston/codingcare/posts/guide.md

 >"It's small and tight, and we have a bunch of regulars. but I also feel like maybe there are other people out there who were not reaching who might be interested or where we can like the community, would benefit from having them as well, we're even like not just individuals. like other organizations like, I think, the a student assembly for accessibility with having some discussions about technological accessibility."
 >>Katherine Yang, she/her, BA Media Arts + Practice, Minor Linguistics, Minor Computer Science

+>"I was that convinced that I didn’t have the ability or technological talent to learn how to write code for something.
+I assumed that every person around me was miles ahead in their practice, and wondered how my passion for creative storytelling could really play into something so new and untouched."
+>>Tia Kemp, she/her, BA Media Arts + Practice
+>"it was time to get into coding.
+And by that I mean—hours of getting things wrong and few moments of figuring out something right."
+>"Most of all, the practice and reward from creative coding showed me first-hand that I shouldn’t be scared of new territory.
+It might seem simple, but the work I was able to achieve did more than shake my fear of code; it gave me a natural curiosity on the future of social media, the hands behind updated features, and how a new generation of thinkers and media-movers could reshape our understanding of it."

+>"AI systems are built with the logics of capital, policing, and militarization—and this combination further widens the existing asymmetries of power.
+These ways of seeing depend on the twin moves of abstraction and extraction: abstracting away the material conditions of their making while extracting more information and resources from those least able to resist.
+But these logics can be challenged, just as systems that perpetuate oppression can be rejected."
+>>Kate Crawford, *The Atlas of AI*

 ## Acknowledgments